The Rise of Tools

 This is a quick post to note some of my thoughts about the evolution of generative AI.
 With the release of GPT-5 last week, some of the online conversation reflects disappointment in the progress of the foundational model itself (we have been waiting for GPT-5 since last Fall, right?).
 This has led to the observation by many that we are going to see a shift from improvements to the foundational models themselves, to the growth and impact of tools.

 Of course- the rise of these types of tools that end users can give to AI agents or foundation models parallel the work inside AI companies on the tooling and techniques that scaffold and augment the LLMs –the next token prediction engines– so they function more usefully.
-More on the architectue of modern foundational models in a future post.

 Comments